Bridging the Gap Between Stable Marriage and Stable Roommates: A Parameterized Algorithm for Optimal Stable Matchings: Appendix

+But $T_0$ is a table.
+By the argument above, this implies $\sigma_1$ is exposed in $T_0$ so $T_1$ is a table.
+Applying this reasoning over and over again, it follows that $\Pi$ is a valid sequence of rotations that can be eliminated from $T_0$.
+Since $\Pi$ contains exactly the elements of $Z$, the final table corresponds to $\mu$. \end{proof}

-Denote a pair $\{x, y\}$ a {\it stable pair} of $I$ if $\{x, y\} \in \mu$ for some stable matching $\mu$ of $I$.
-It is a {\it fixed pair} if it is in every stable matching of $I$.
-The next lemma describes the relationship between the pairs that can be found in rotations and the stable pairs of $I$.
+Denote a pair of agents $\{x, y\}$ a {\it stable pair} of $I$ if $\{x, y\} \in \mu$ for some stable matching $\mu$ of $I$.
+It is a {\it fixed pair} if it is in {\it every} stable matching of $I$.
+The next lemma describes the relationship between the pairs that can be found in the rotations and the stable pairs of $I$.

 \begin{lemma} (Lemma 4.4.1 in \cite{Gusfield1989Stable}.)
-In SR instance $I$, $\{x, y\}$ is a stable pair but not a fixed pair if and only if the pair $(x, y)$ or the pair $(y,x)$ is in a non-singular rotation of $I$
+In SR instance $I$, $\{x, y\}$ is a stable pair but not a fixed pair if and only if the pair $(x, y)$ or the pair $(y,x)$ is in a non-singular rotation of $I$. \end{lemma}